Will Biocon’s COVID-19 anti-inflammatory succeed where IL-6 blockers have failed?

 “Very early on we started getting very good data coming out of patients who were very sick,” Mazumdar-Shaw said.
 “Within 24 hours they were showing a good response, with inflammatory markers coming down and oxygen intake was getting better.”

-The Phase II trial met the primary endpoint of a mortality benefit at one month, with all 20 patients in the treatment arm fully recovering, whereas three of the 10 patients in the control arm died.
+Biocon said that the Phase II trial met the primary endpoint of a mortality benefit at one month, with all 20 patients in the treatment arm fully recovering, whereas three of the 10 patients in the control arm died.
 The study enrolled patients who had moderate to severe ARDS not yet on mechanical ventilation.

 The EUA does come with strings attached.
 Biocon has to provide Alzumab under a risk management plan and conduct a Phase IV trial to confirm the results.